 However this shouldn’t matter in your melting and baking uses!

-6. Ghirardelli Chocolate Dark Melting Wafers
+3. Ghirardelli Dark Chocolate Melting Wafers

-This is the second appearance of Ghirardelli on our list.
 This dark chocolate is specifically made for melting and dipping.

 When you’re working with delicate foods like cake pops, you want to be sure the chocolate is going to stay melted long enough to dip multiple items, cover those items smoothly, and harden with an aesthetic glossy appeal.